Ocelot-Social-Community/Ocelot-Social/.github/release-please/README.md

 The lint pins its own `release-please` version rather than reading the one the action bundles.
 A bump there may legitimately turn it red — that is the point, and the pull request that bumps it is a better place to find out than a release run.

+### Why the workflow has no `paths:` filter

+Its lint job is a **required status check**, and that changes what a path filter does.
+Actions never starts a run it filters away, so no check run is reported for it — and branch protection cannot tell "never reported" from "still running".
+The check sits at *Expected — waiting for status to be reported* and the pull request can never be merged.
+Since the common pull request touches none of the bump targets, the workflow-level filter this lint shipped with blocked essentially every open pull request until it was moved.

+A job skipped by an `if:` inside a workflow that **did** run reports success, which is the behaviour a required check needs.
+So the workflow triggers on every pull request and the `lint` job is gated by `dorny/paths-filter`, exactly as `branding-lint.yml` and `maintenance-lint.yml` are.
+The path list moved to the `release-please` rule in [`.github/file-filters.yml`](../file-filters.yml), which — being plain YAML with anchor support, unlike the Actions workflow parser — also ends the previous version's duplication of the same list for `push` and for `pull_request`.

+One caveat comes with the pattern: if the `files-changed` job itself fails, `lint` is skipped and therefore still reports success.
+Make `Detect File Changes` required alongside the lint if that matters.

 ## The application is different from the packages